olambo/vi-ke/README.md

 ### Interoperability with Vim-Sneak

 If you install Sneak https://github.com/justinmk/vim-sneak and require('vi-ke-sneak') .
 Instead of the default sneak keys, s for forward search, S for for backward search, vi-ke uses ; for forward search and , for backwards search.
-You have to move 1 character off the search hit to start a new search. s
+You have to move 1 character off the search hit to start a new search.

 ### Keymappings - without j and k keys